 Who are we and why do we exist?

-In 2012, the Ontario government initiated an extensive review of the province’s condo law that involved an 18-month public engagement process.
-This process generated more than 2,000 submissions and more than 200 recommendations, with calls to strengthen consumer protection and support the needs of both current and future condo owners.
+In 2012, the Ontario government initiated an extensive review of the province’s condominium law that involved an 18-month public engagement process.
+This process generated more than 2,000 submissions and more than 200 recommendations, with calls to strengthen consumer protection and support the needs of both current and future condominium owners.
 Canada’s Public Policy Forum has published reports outlining the findings and recommendations from Stage One and Stage Two of this review.

 How is the CMRAO structured and run?

 The CMRAO was incorporated as a not-for-profit corporation in July 2016 and will begin operating on November 1, 2017.
 As an administrative authority, it is governed by an independent board of directors, and is a self-funded body.
 Similar to other administrative authorities, the CMRAO will be funded through fees.
 The CMRAO is accountable to the government of Ontario and reports to the Ontario Ministry of Government and Consumer Services (MGCS).
 Click here for ministry announcement.

 What exactly will the CMRAO do once it is operating?

 When it is fully operating, the CMRAO will offer services that protect and serve the condominium community.
 For example, it will administer a compulsory licensing system for all condominium managers and management providers, and provide ongoing regulatory oversight.
 Over time, it will also establish training and education requirements for condominium managers (this will initially be set by the Minister of Government and Consumer Services).
 The CMRAO will also be responsible for promoting and enforcing compliance with the Act, including a code of ethics for licensees, and responding to complaints from the public about licensees.